Tushar0704/address_book/README.md

 Upon starting, you'll be presented with several options:
 1. Input the file path: To add a new CSV file.
-2. Search based on name: To search for contacts by their names.
+2. Search based on name: Search for contacts by their names.
 3. Search based on phone number: To search for contacts by their phone numbers.
 0. Exit: To close the address book.
 Inputting a File: